wilbyang/qred-credit-card-system/README.md

 - All data is type-safe end-to-end via tRPC
 - Cards can be activated only once
 - Transactions are paginated with a default limit of 3
+## Coming Work

+- **Authentication** - Implement user authentication and authorization
+- **Test Coverage** - Add unit and integration tests for backend and frontend
+- **CI/CD Pipeline** - Set up automated testing, linting, and deployment workflows
+- **Mock Data Configuration** - Move mock data serving logic to a separate configuration file in the backend for better maintainability